danielclements/TJ-Dean-Portfolio/README.md

 Form taken from bootstrap documentation - Bug email allowing submit even when incorrected email is submitted also the choose file button dissapears on mobile view

+https://stackoverflow.com/questions/23706003/changing-nav-bar-color-after-scrolling used to change the bg color of the navbar when scrolled